 Entertaining a sick toddler

-Your toddler’s energy levels really depend on how sick he is, so gauge the situation when it comes up.
+Your toddler’s energy levels really depend on how sick they are, so gauge the situation when it comes up.
 If Baby does require entertainment, here are some sick day-friendly options.

 - Stories and reading in bed: This keeps Baby entertained while encouraging rest – and who knows, it could easily transition into nap time without any fuss.